Concordium/concordium-misc-tools/notification-server/README.md

 # Notification service

-Service running to browse the CCD chain and given incoming transactions, emit a notification to the device associated with the account that received the transaction.
+Service indexing the CCD chain and given incoming transactions, emit a notification to the device associated with the account that received the transaction.

 ## Setting up local dev